-The prerogatives of affiliated physicians are to:
+The prerogatives of affiliated practitioners are to:

-- (a) Order Medical Center outpatient diagnostic services for patients: - (b) Access Medical Center information, via Clinical Connectivity, for their own patients; - (c) Attend Continuing Medical Education programs at the Medical Center. - (d) Receive Medical Staff Newsletters and other BGFMC Publications.
+- (a) Order Medical Center outpatient diagnostic services for patients; - (b) Access Medical Center information, via Clinical Connectivity, for their own patients; - (c) Attend Continuing Medical Education programs at the Medical Center. - (d) Receive Medical Staff Newsletters and other medical center publications.